agoalofalife/ssb/Messages/readme.md

    Arguments:

-   * comparable - response from slack server (this is object)
+   * route - response from slack server (this is object)

 ### Interface Message